 In the current and highly politicized global climate of border separations, immigration bans, and refugee crises, the rules, regulations, and practices surrounding child removals, placements, and adoptions remain among nations’ most intimate and important negotiations.
 Children, as potential future citizen-subjects, have historically embodied both the hopes and anxieties in U.S. nation-building goals.
 My research tells this story.

-Embodying this intellectual commitment, my public-facing history article, “Racialized Borders within the United States: A History of Foster Care, Adoption, and Child Removal in African American Communities,” (2018) offers an introduction to the systematic, racialized policies and histories behind U.S. child welfare systems.
-My consultation work with the Adoption Museum Project (AMP), in collaboration with AMP’s Arts & Advocacy: Citizenship for All Adoptees Public Program (2017) and California Adoption Conference Installation (2018), for example, highlights the intersections between past and present child placement practices, law, culture, and public policy.
+Embodying this intellectual commitment, my academic blog post, “Overseas Korean Adoption: When capitalism overrides child-welfare ethics,” (2019) reflects on the current and historic practice of transnational Korean adoption within the context of twenty-first century child trafficking scandal.
+My public-facing history article, “Racialized Borders within the United States: A History of Foster Care, Adoption, and Child Removal in African American Communities,” (2018) offers an introduction to the systematic, racialized policies and histories behind U.S. child welfare systems.
+My consultation work with the New York Times (2020), as well as the Adoption Museum Project (AMP), in collaboration with AMP’s Arts & Advocacy: Citizenship for All Adoptees Public Program (2017), California Adoption Conference Installation (2018), and the History Initiative, for example, highlights the intersections between past and present child placement practices, law, culture, and public policy.

 In addition, my Immigration History Research Center (IHRC) symposium “Migration Across Global Regimes of Childhood” (2018) encouraged public engagement, academic and non-academic collaboration, and interdisciplinary dialogue by placing graduate students and renowned multi-disciplinary scholars, acclaimed writers, activists, and community members, in public discourse.
 This conference elevated marginalized perspectives to analyze child migrants, including adoptees, refugees, and undocumented children, operating within different transnational social, cultural, and political systems of inequality.
 You can read my Society for the History of Children and Youth (SHCY) think piece, here.